gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 ### Events

-All of the actions above have the exact counterparts:
+All the actions above have the exact counterparts:
 ```rust

 #[derive(Debug, Encode, Decode, TypeInfo)]